Chrysanthemum Throne: History

 In much the same sense as the British Crown, the Chrysanthemum Throne is an abstract metonymic concept that represents the monarch and the legal authority for the existence of the government.
 Unlike its British counterpart, the concepts of Japanese monarchy evolved differently before 1947 when there was, for example, no perceived separation of the property of the nation-state from the person and personal holdings of the Emperor.

 According to legend, the Japanese monarchy is said to have been founded in 660 BCE by Emperor Jimmu; Emperor Naruhito is the 126th monarch to occupy the Chrysanthemum Throne.
 The extant historical records only reach back to Emperor Ōjin, regarded as the 15th emperor, and who is considered to have reigned into the early 4th century.

 In the 1920s, then-Crown Prince Hirohito served as regent during several years of his father's reign, when Emperor Taishō was physically unable to fulfill his duties.
 However, the Prince Regent lacked the symbolic powers of the throne which he could only attain after his father's death.

 The current Constitution of Japan considers the Emperor as "the symbol of the State and of the unity of the people".
 Its divinity was denied in 1946 at the request of the Supreme Commander for the Allied Powers.
 Hence, the modern Emperor is a constitutional monarch with little to no actual power.
 The metonymic meanings of "Chrysanthemum Throne" encompass the modern monarchy and the chronological list of legendary and historical monarchs of Japan.

 Takamikura

-The Takamikura throne is kept in the Kyoto Imperial Palace.
+The Takamikura in the Kyoto Imperial Palace.

-The actual throne Takamikura (高御座) is located in the Kyoto Imperial Palace.
-It is the oldest surviving throne used by the monarchy.
-The current model was built for the enthronement ceremony of Emperor Taisho in 1912.
-It sits on an octagonal dais, 5 m above the floor.
-It is separated from the rest of the room by a curtain.
-The sliding door that hides the Emperor from view is called the kenjō no shōji (賢聖障子), and has an image of 32 celestial saints painted upon it, which became one of the primary models for all of Heian period painting.
-The throne is used mainly for the enthronement ceremony, along with the twin throne michodai (御帳台).

-For the Enthronement of Emperors Akihito and Naruhito, both the Takamikura and Michodai thrones were taken apart, refurbished and reassembled at the Seiden State Hall of the Imperial Palace in Tokyo where the ceremonies are now held.
+The Takamikura (高御座) is the ceremonial seat of the Emperor of Japan, used most notably at imperial enthronements.
+Although commonly rendered in English as "imperial throne", it does not refer only to the chair on which the emperor sits; historically, it has been organized around a raised platform together with elements such as pillars, curtains and a canopy.
+Since the enthronement of Emperor Taishō in 1915, a goishi (御倚子, imperial chair) has been placed inside the Takamikura during enthronement ceremonies.
+The present Takamikura was constructed for that enthronement and is normally housed in the Shishinden of the Kyoto Imperial Palace.